Alfonso II of Naples: Appearance and personality

-It was no coincidence that, when the situation of the kingdom became desperate, Alfonso decided to abdicate in favor of his son, since he was so hated for his vices and cruelty as vices Ferrandino loved for his virtues and justice.
+It was no coincidence that, when the situation of the kingdom became desperate, Alfonso decided to abdicate in favor of his son, since he was so hated for his vices and cruelty as Ferrandino loved for his virtues and justice.

-Loves
+Mistresses

-According to the Successi tragici et amorosi by Silvio Ascanio Corona, a seventeenth-century collection of novels in which the secrets of the members of the Aragonese court of Naples are collected – or at least it seems – Alfonso was prodigal of loves, thus not differing from his father Ferrante.
+The Successi tragici et amorosi, by Silvio Ascanio Corona, is a seventeenth-century collection of novels revealing the purported secrets of the Aragonese court of Naples.
+It states that Alfonso had many mistresses, like his father Ferrante.

 His first mistress was Isabella Stanza, bridesmaid of his mother Isabella of Chiaramonte; the relationship, however, did not last long.
-As soon as the mother – a very chaste and very religious woman – had a hint of the tresca, she married Isabella to Giovan Battista Rota, a nobleman very fond of the Aragonese faction, and thus to distance her from her son.
+As soon as his mother – a very chaste and very religious woman – had a hint of the relationship, she married Isabella to Giovan Battista Rota, a nobleman very fond of the Aragonese faction, and thus separated her from Alfonso.

-After her, Alfonso had his best-known mistress, Trogia Gazzella, whom he led to court.
-Tired of Trogia, he fell in love with Francesca Caracciolo, called Ceccarella, who, faithful to her husband, did not correspond to him.
-Alfonso had her kidnapped and, for several days, abused her at will until the woman's father and husband urged King Ferrante to persuade his son to release her.
+After her, Alfonso had his best-known mistress, Trogia Gazzella, whom he openly displayed in court, and who bore him two illegitimate children.

+When he tired of Gazzella, he pursued Francesca Caracciolo, called Ceccarella, but she, faithful to her husband, refused him.
+Alfonso had her kidnapped and, for several days, abused her at will until her father Muzio Caracciolo and husband Riccardo persuaded King Ferrante to make his son release her.
 Ceccarella then retired to the convent of San Sebastiano, where shortly after, she died of pain.
-Alfonso, outraged, then had her father, Muzio Caracciolo, slaughtered, while her husband Riccardo, fearing for his life, took the monastic habit.
+Alfonso, feeling humiliated, then had Muzio killed, and Riccardo, fearing for his life, took the monastic habit.

-He then loved Maria d'Avellanedo, a Spanish noblewoman and bridesmaid of his stepmother Giovanna, then married to Alfonso Caracciolo, knight of the seat of Capuana, then a nobleman of the Montefuscolo family, then married to Galeotto Pagano of the seat of Porto, and Laura Crispano, whom he had by force and who he then married to his waiter Angelo Crivelli Milanese.
+Another mistress was Maria d'Avellanedo, a Spanish noblewoman and bridesmaid of his stepmother Joanna of Aragon.
+During this affair, Maria was then married to Alfonso Caracciolo, knight of the seat of Capuana, later to a nobleman of the Montefuscolo family, and then to Galeotto Pagano of the seat of Porto.

-He loved – so it was said – also the beautiful young people, and among them, Diego Cavaniglia, Giovanni Piscicelli and Onorato III Caetani (who was also his son-in-law).
-He was also romantically linked to some of his own pages.
-The practice of sodomy, according to the ancient Greek custom, was moreover widespread almost everywhere at that time, despite being officially prohibited, and its other relatives were not exempt from it.
+Yet another was Laura Crispano, whom he had by force, and who he then married to his waiter Angelo Crivelli Milanese.